Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Experiments

-In Sec.~\ref{subsubsec:pyramid}, we present the design of the pyramid training, which exploits the image features from the mid-level and high-level blocks of the image encoder.
-In this section, we verify its effectiveness by comparing it with different designs.
-Table \ref{tab:pyramid} reports the experimental results.
-Our base model is $F_{IT}^m+F_{IT}^h$ used in Css-Net, which applies pyramid training on mid-level and high-level features.
-We conduct experiments on two variants for pyramid training: 1) $F_{IT}^l+F_{IT}^h$, which uses the image features from block2 and block4 of the ResNet, and 2) $F_{IT}^l+F_{IT}^m+F_{IT}^h$, which uses three image-text compositors at three blocks to generate the composed query.
-Both variants perform worse than Css-Net, e.g., $-2.55\%$ and $-0.48\%$ on the R@10 evaluation metric.
+\textbf{Pyramid Training.} In Sec.\!~\ref{subsubsec:pyramid}, we present the design of the pyramid training, which exploits the image features from the mid-level and high-level blocks of the image encoder.
+We verify its effectiveness by comparing it with different designs.
+Table\!~\ref{tab:pyramid} reports the experimental results.
+Our baseline is $F_{IT}^m+F_{IT}^h$ used in Css-Net.
+We conduct experiments on two variants for pyramid training: 1) $F_{IT}^l+F_{IT}^h$, which uses the image features from block2 and block4 of the ResNet, and 2) $F_{IT}^l+F_{IT}^m+F_{IT}^h$, utilizing three image-text compositors at three depths.
+Both variants perform worse than Css-Net, e.g., $-2.55\%$ and $-0.48\%$ on the R@10 metric.
 However, they both surpass $F_{IT}^h$ using only one image-text compositor at block4.
-These results indicate that 1) the low-level image feature is too semantically weak for pyramid training, and 2) groups perform better than individuals.
+These results indicate that 1) the low-level image feature is too semantically weak to provide image information, and 2) groups perform better than individuals.